xjmusic/xjmusic/ui/xj-site/content/page/musical/chain-link-choice.md

 +++

-Music in the [XJ Ambient Music Platform](https://hub.xj.io/login) is stored in Chains comprising of Links.
+Music in the [XJ Music](https://hub.xj.io/login) is stored in Chains comprising of Links.

 In the cloud, worker-bots construct the complex arrangements of events that comprise these Chains.